rackspace/php-opencloud/docs/userguide/authentication.md

 Replace `'YOUR USERNAME'` and the other values with those that have been assigned to you by your Provider.

+Note that Rackspace UK users will have a different endpoint than US users.

+## Credential Caching

+Note that you only need to authenticate once; the <b>php-opencloud</b> library caches your credentials internally and will reuse them until they expire, at which point it will automatically re-authenticate.
+The only time you will need to create a new `OpenStack` or `Rackspace` object is if your credentials change (for example, if your password changes) or to use a different account.

+Repeatedly re-authenticating can create a load on the authentication servers and potentially degrade performance for all users.

 What's next?
 ------------